What do you need to use ithlete?

 What is your refund policy?

-If you change your mind about your purchase, please return the unused goods to us with the original order reference within 8 working days from receipt and we will offer you an exchange or a full refund.
+If you change your mind about your purchase, please return the unused goods to us with the original order reference within 14 days from receipt and we will offer you an exchange or a full refund.
 This does not affect your usual consumer rights, including your right to claim a replacement, repair, or refund where the goods are faulty or not accurately described.
 Your contract with HRV Fit Ltd is regulated by the UK Consumer Protection (Distance Selling) Regulations 2000 and the Electronic Commerce (EC Directive) Regulations 2002.